vippsas/vipps-partner/README.md

 [Postman collection](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-postman.md)
 that can be used if needed.

-When the merchant wants to remove the old partner's access to the MSN, the merchant can log in on [portal.vipps.no](https://portal.vipps.no) and regenerate the MSN's API keys.
+**Important:** When or if the merchant wants to remove the old partner's access to the MSN, the merchant can log in on [portal.vipps.no](https://portal.vipps.no) and regenerate the MSN's API keys.
 That will make the MSN's old API keys invalid and unusable.